nikerzetic/mlfmf-data/README.md

 - Directory `apaa` (a proof assistant assistant) contains all the sources.
 - Directory `dumps` contains all the results of the experiments.
-- Other python scripts are described below.
+- helpers.Other python scripts are described below.